rss logo

 root@debian:~# kadmin.local kadmin.local: addprinc -randkey nfs/nfs.std.local@STD.LOCAL No policy specified for nfs/nfs.std.local@STD.LOCAL; defaulting to no policy Principal "nfs/nfs.std.local@STD.LOCAL" created. kadmin.local: addprinc -randkey nfs/arch.std.local@STD.LOCAL No policy specified for nfs/arch.std.local@STD.LOCAL; defaulting to no policy Principal "nfs/arch.std.local@STD.LOCAL" created. kadmin.local: addprinc -randkey nfs/debian.std.local@STD.LOCAL No policy specified for nfs/debian.std.local@STD.LOCAL; defaulting to no policy Principal "nfs/debian.std.local@STD.LOCAL" created. kadmin: exit

-• Add nfs entries in /etc/krb5.keytab file:
+• Add nfs entries to /etc/krb5.keytab:

 root@debian:~# kadmin.local kadmin.local: ktadd nfs/nfs.std.local kadmin.local: ktadd nfs/arch.std.local kadmin.local: ktadd nfs/debian.std.local kadmin.local: exit